broodminder/userguide/docs/en/36_sensors_DIY.md

  Good luck, let us know how it goes.

-## Retrofit Label-Abeille Hive Scale
+## Retrofit "Label-Abeille" Hive Scale
-Follow these instructions to bring to life again the hive scales from LabelAbeille.
+Follow these instructions to bring to life again the hive scales from "Label-Abeille".
 The objective is to replace the old board with a BroodMinder-XLR board

 ### Mechanical part